 All riders use the bicycle racks at their own risk and the Town of Bridgewater assumes no liability for lost or damaged bicycles.

 The seats located at the front of the bus are priority seating for senior citizens, pregnant women and people with disabilities.

-Operators are required to secure all wheelchairs and scooters using a four-point securement procedure in addition to a shoulder belt.
+Operators are required to secure all wheelchairs using a four-point securement procedure in addition to a shoulder belt.
 When securing a wheelchair the passenger should not move their chair unless asked to do so by the bus driver.
 Detailed information can be found in the Ride Guide (coming soon) and if you require assistance in learning how the four-point securement procedure on the bus works, please contact Town Hall and we can assist you.

 Service animals are welcome on the bus and no permit is required, however the Town of Bridgewater encourages the use of certification documents to assist operators in distinguishing between service animals and pets.
 Your service animal must behave appropriately and remain well-behaved and under control.
 Animals may not sit on bus seats but can sit on the owner’s lap or at their feet.
 Owners are responsible for damage or soiling.